Rehabilitation Program

 -

-Our primary goal is to stabilize the child's psyche through various activities such as fairy-tale therapy, peer-to-peer support, body-oriented psychotherapy, and dance therapy while also working with the child's emotions and the ability to voice and express their feelings.
+TherapyOur primary goal is to stabilize the child's psyche through various activities such as fairy-tale therapy, peer-to-peer support, body-oriented psychotherapy, and dance therapy while also working with the child's emotions and the ability to voice and express their feelings.
+In addition, art therapy techniques will also be used in working with the children's programs.
+Additional focus will be provided to work with metaphorical associative maps (MAK), individually and through group work.

 -

-Various art classes take place with the intention of reducing the level of stress, anxiety, and fear.
+Art classesVarious art classes take place with the intention of reducing the level of stress, anxiety, and fear.
 The kids are encouraged to create mandalas (drawn and voluminous), which help them express their emotions.
 This allows the children to feel additional comfort within a nourishing atmosphere while being given the space to express and live out their emotions.
+Storytelling therapy will also contribute to the children feeling like creators of a new, desired reality, overcoming depressive moods and bringing the child's psyche to a resourceful state.

 -

+Building skillsRelaxation sessions will be held in combination with aromatherapy using essential lavender, tangerine, and cedar oils.
+Comfort and safety are an essential foundation that allows the children to feel like kids again while ensuring their emotional comfort.
+The methods were sensibly chosen, taking into account their maximum environmental friendliness, safety, and therapeutic value.
 An essential component of our rehabilitation camp is the development and learning of new skill sets and confidence building.
 Skilled counselors teach the kids to draw and work with beads and pottery, while also conducting English lessons, leadership, and acting classes.
 We have also planned three educational excursions to the Ukrainian Carpathians to learn more about the history.

 -

-An essential aspect of this rehabilitation program is the environment in which the children stay.
+AccommodationAn essential aspect of this rehabilitation program is the environment in which the children stay.
 That is why the team selects comfortable, safe, and high-quality locations for its accommodations and rehabilitation centers, and takes an individual approach to the meal plan for each child.

 MEET THE TEAM